takenet/messaginghub-client-csharp/Readme.md

 **Work is in progress**

-MessagingHub.Client is a simple client for the [Messaging Hub](http://msging.net/) uses a fluent interface to send and receive messages, commands and notifications.
+MessagingHub.Client is a simple client for the [Messaging Hub](http://msging.net/) that uses a fluent interface to send and receive messages, commands and notifications.

 ## Instantiating a client: